Ssaefurochman/employee-log-admin/README.md

 3. The app will be available at `http://localhost:8080`

 ## Notes
-1. Production build not available yet
+1. Production build is not available yet
+2. Automated testing is not available yet